danielrcollins1/OED-Expanded/gameplay.md

     AC.
 -   Attacker is silent or unseen: +4 to hit
 -   Target is stunned, stationary: +4 to hit
--   Target is helpless:+6 to Ranged attacks; Automatic Melee attacks for full damage
+-   Target is helpless: +6 to Ranged attacks; Automatic Melee attacks for full damage
--   Target has no Helmet:1 in 6 chance attack is to the head vs AC 9 (humanoids only)
+-   Target has no Helmet: 1 in 6 chance attack is to the head vs AC 9 (humanoids only)

 **Shots at Groups**: When firing at a specific individual in a crowd, if